haythamlabrini-euna/mirror-workflows/README.md

 This creates the `dist/` folders needed by the composite actions.

-## Complete Example: PR Mirroring Workflow
+## Complete Example: Full Mirroring Workflow

 ### Using Split Reusable Workflows (Recommended)

-This example handles all PR scenarios using the split workflows:
+This example handles branches, tags, and PR scenarios using the split workflows:

 ```yaml
 # .github/workflows/mirror.yml